openvinotoolkit/openvino/docs/get_started/get_started_linux.md

 ## <a name="openvino-installation"></a>Intel® Distribution of OpenVINO™ toolkit Installation and Deployment Tools Directory Structure
 This guide assumes you completed all Intel® Distribution of OpenVINO™ toolkit installation and configuration steps.
 If you have not yet installed and configured the toolkit, see [Install Intel® Distribution of OpenVINO™ toolkit for Linux*](../install_guides/installing-openvino-linux.md).

+By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>`:
+* For root or administrator: `/opt/intel/openvino_<version>/`
+* For regular users: `/home/<USER>/intel/openvino_<version>/`

+For simplicity, a symbolic link to the latest installation is also created: `/home/<user>/intel/openvino_2021/`

-By default, the installation directory is `/opt/intel/openvino`, but the installation gave you the option to use the directory of your choice.
-If you installed the Intel® Distribution of OpenVINO™ toolkit to a directory other than the default, replace `/opt/intel` with the directory in which you installed the software.
+If you installed the Intel® Distribution of OpenVINO™ toolkit to a directory other than the default, replace `/opt/intel` or `/home/<USER>/` with the directory in which you installed the software.

-The primary tools for deploying your models and applications are installed to the `/opt/intel/openvino/deployment_tools` directory.
+The primary tools for deploying your models and applications are installed to the `/opt/intel/openvino_2021/deployment_tools` directory.
 <details>
     <summary><strong>Click for the Intel® Distribution of OpenVINO™ toolkit directory structure</strong></summary>